-Who were the historic Adam and Eve, how modern scientific discoveries support the biblical account, and answers to the major challenges to the reality of our first parents.
+Who were Adam and Eve?
+How do the latest scientific discoveries support the biblical account of Adam and Eve?
+What are the answers to the major questions concerning humanity's first parents?

-Our aim is to examine Adam and Eve from the Bible, consider some of the theological implications for believing in a real Adam and Eve, and finally to address some of the major challenges to the historicity of the first humans.
+Our aim is to examine Adam and Eve from the Bible, consider some of the theological implications of believing in a real Adam and Eve, and finally address some of the major challenges to the historicity of the first humans.

 According to Scripture, Adam and Eve were the first human beings on the planet.
 In Genesis, we are told God “formed the man of dust from the ground and breathed into his nostrils the breath of life, and the man became a living creature.”
 (Genesis 2:7).
 This man, called Adam, was the first human being.
 But God did not create Adam to be alone.
 We read further along,

 In the plain reading of Genesis 1–3, we learn that God created the first two people: Adam and Eve.
-They were placed in the and given everything they needed: food, work, companionship, and fellowship with God as they walked with him in the cool of the day (Genesis 3:8).
-It was perfect, almost.
+They were placed in the Garden of Eden and given everything they needed: food, work, companionship, and fellowship with God as they walked with him in the cool of the day (Genesis 3:8).
+It was perfect—almost.

 Then something happened.

-A serpent entered the garden to tempt Adam and Eve.
-God had given food from every tree in the garden, but commanded the man and woman not to eat from the Tree of the Knowledge of Good and Evil.
-Eve believed the serpent, ate of the fruit, then gave to Adam who also ate of the fruit (Genesis 3:6).
+A serpent entered the Garden of Eden to tempt Adam and Eve.
+God had given food from every tree in the garden but commanded the man and woman not to eat from the Tree of the Knowledge of Good and Evil.
+Eve believed the serpent, ate of the fruit, then gave it to Adam who also ate of the fruit (Genesis 3:6).

 This event was catastrophic.
 Now known as the fall, God judged Adam and Eve for disobeying his command.
 And true to his word, Adam and Eve began the process of death.
 The Bible tells us that Adam lived for 930 years and then he died (Genesis 5:5).